- Signals and receivers

 QTDIR=/usr/local/Trolltech/Qt-4.2.0 chicken-install qt-light

-If you instaled Qt on a debian-based system, setting QTDIR is not strictly necessary, as some default locations will be tried.
+If you instaled Qt on a Debian-based Linux system, setting QTDIR is not strictly necessary, as some default locations will be tried.
+On Debian-derived systems, you will also need the libqt5designer5, qttools5-dev and qtmultimedia5-dev packages to build this egg successfully.

 This extension has been tested with the binary distribution of Qt, based on the mingw compiler included in the Qt distribution.
 It is recommended to use a custom build of CHICKEN that uses this particular gcc version and which is installed directly in the Qt installation directory.
 So assuming Qt is installed in `c:\Qt\2010.01`, do the following: